vmelcon87/PictoSpot/Privacy.md

 ### Data Collection

 We do not collect or store any personal data or user identification information through this application.
 This includes, but is not limited to, names, email addresses, phone numbers, locations, photos, or other personal information.
-You are not required to provide personal information to use the application.

 ### Data Usage